stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

   * Validate by repeating until the hypothesis and observations agree

 * Some principles of the scientific method include:
-  * Experiments must be repoducible
+  * Experiments must be reproducible
   * Hypotheses must be falsifiable

 ### Experimental algorithmics